apcountryman/environment/README.md

 ```

 ## Code of Conduct

-`environment` has adopted the Contributor Covenant 2.0 code of conduct.
+environment has adopted the Contributor Covenant 2.0 code of conduct.
 For more information, [see the `CODE_OF_CONDUCT.md` file in this
 repository](CODE_OF_CONDUCT.md).

 ## Contributing

-If you are interested in contributing to `environment`, please [read the `CONTRIBUTING.md`
+If you are interested in contributing to environment, please [read the `CONTRIBUTING.md`
 file in this repository](CONTRIBUTING.md).

 ## Authors

 - Andrew Countryman

 ## License

-`environment` is licensed under the Apache License, Version 2.0.
+environment is licensed under the Apache License, Version 2.0.
 For more information, [see the `LICENSE` file in this repository](LICENSE).